NEA Mandates and Structures

 • study of uncertainty propagation and quantification analyses for criticality safety assessments;

-• study of criticality of used nuclear fuel (including investigations on degraded fuel, degraded poisons); and
+• study of criticality of used nuclear fuel (including investigations on degraded fuel, degraded poisons);

-• study of criticality excursions and criticality accident analyses methodologies.
+• study of criticality excursions and criticality accident analyses methodologies;

 Objectives